BenWassa/punchbuggy/README.md

 ## Versioning & release flow

-All runtime consumers read a single source of truth from `app-version.js`, which the service worker also imports.
+All runtime consumers read a single source of truth from `app-version.js` (now located in `src/app-version.js`), which the service worker also imports.
 The PWA manifest mirrors that value so app stores detect the release.

 1. Bump the version string in `app-version.js`.
 2. Mirror that version in `manifest.webmanifest` and add a changelog entry.